pxslip/laravel-scout-solr/README.md

 ## TO DO ##

-- [] Add bindings instead of just passing the string for better escaping
+- [x] Add bindings instead of just passing the string for better escaping
 - [x] Add nested querying to Builder
 - [x] Add nested querying to ScoutEngine
+- [ ] Write tests